Physical oncology: The journey of the metastatic cell

-The different components of the constraint
+Components of the constraint

 The tumor accumulates mechanical energy during its growth.
 In an article by Stylianopoulos, the author uses a simple technique to highlight tumor constraints: an ex vivo tumor laser cutting frees the accumulated constraints.
 They are expressed as bulges that can be measured and related to the underlying stress.
 In the center of the tumor the radial and circumferential stresses are compressive; in the periphery of the tumor the radial stress is compressive, and the circumferential stress is a linear traction along the outer limit of the tumor.

 Tumor growth causes stress on the healthy tissues around it.

 The ExtraCellular Matrix (ECM) and the cells in contact with the ECM exert mutual tensions.

 The cells of the tumor tissue exert tensions between themselves.

 This results in a change in fluid flow in the tumor with an increase in intratumoral interstitial pressure.

-The internal tension present in the excised tumor can be called "residual stress": when we cut it we clearly see an expansion of the volume which shows this residual tension.
+The internal tension present in the excised tumor can be called "residual stress": when cut, an expansion of the volume can clearly be seen, which shows this residual tension.

 Another track was opened by J Fredberg, in two dimensions:

 As the intercellular adhesion stress increases, there is a histological architecture change and a solid to liquid phase transition.

 The mechanical energy, cellular cohesion of the tumor tissue, is attributable, in large part, intercellular junctions and can be expressed in linear traction that has two components: